graphaware/neo4j-nlp-opennlp/README.md

 ```
   * `project` (case insensitive) is an arbitrary string that allows to specify in the `annotate()` procedure that we want, apart from the default models, to use also the custom model(s) associated with `project`
   * `alg` (case insensitive) specifies which algorithm is about to be trained; currently available algs: `NER`, `sentiment`
-  * `model` arbitrary string that provides, in combination with `alg` (and with `project` if it's specified), a unique identifier of the model that you want to train (will be used for e.g. saving it into .bin file)
+  * `model` is an arbitrary string that provides, in combination with `alg` (and with `project` if it's specified), a unique identifier of the model that you want to train (will be used for e.g. saving it into .bin file)
   * `file` is path to the training data file
+  * `validationFile` is path to the validation/test data file (if not specified, cross-validation method is used, see paragraph *Validation*)
   * `lang` (default is "en") specifies the language
   * `textProcessor` (optional) - for details see description in parent package (*neo4j-nlp*)
   * **training parameters** (defined in `com.graphaware.nlp.util.GenericModelParameters`) are optional and are not universal (some might be specific to only certain Text Processor):